The aim of the Savannah Education Trust is to provide an education for some of Ghana’s poorest children.

 Our scope is to:

-- Work in rural villages in Upper West Region of Ghana which currently have no access to education.
+- Work in rural villages in Upper West Region of Ghana which have little or no access to education.

 - Educate every child in each village in which we work – no matter how poor, whether girl or boy, whatever their background, disability or religion.

 - Provide an education from the age of 4 to the age of 14 (when the national BECE exam is taken).

 - Build and maintain Christian Primary and Junior High Schools in each village in which we work